Get

 Bengal cat standing in the garden

 Bengal cats are trendy right now for being “the closest you can get to having a leopard in your house.”
 It’s hard to forget their striking spotted coats and lithe, flexible bodies once you’ve seen them for the first time.
 These cats are close to their wild home, with many specimens being within 10 generations of wild cats.
 With such a decorated background, it’s hard to avoid wondering if they can be dangerous if not cared for properly.
-As a general answer, no, Bengal cats are not potentially aggressive.
+As a general answer, no, Bengal cats are not inherently aggressive.
 Let’s dive into the details.

 divider 1 paws